Tuiscint na TalúnWisdom of the Land

 What is Tuiscint na Talún?

-We strongly believe that the knowledges that need to be (re)created for futures without coloniality and the colonial way of being need to be regenerated through communal and socially engaged processes.
-To this end, we provide pedagogical spaces to explore radical ideas around land and ancestral ‘reconnection’.
-This requires, in part, picking apart some of the deeply buried obstacles that must be confronted as part of that process such as epistemic (knowledge) whiteness and the assumptions and ways of relating to the world that stem from it.
+We recognise that the kinds of knowledges and ways of being that need to be re/imagined for the possibility of futures beyond modernity/coloniality can only be regenerated through communally and ‘metabolically'(1) engaged processes that reckon with the ‘shit’, rather than by individuals, academics, or organisations with good intentions focused on ‘solutions’.
+We provide learning spaces to explore ideas and frameworks around land and ancestral revitalisation.
+This requires, in part, picking apart some of the deeply buried obstacles that must be confronted and composted as part of that process such as whiteness and the assumptions and ways of relating to each other and the earth that stem from it.

-In Western colonial culture, ‘nature’ is seen to be out there beyond society, away from humans, as something to be managed and controlled for resources, development, or conservation.
-Breaking down this illusion that we are somehow separate from ‘nature’, or the land, is a critical task at this historical juncture for us as a species as we face the growing material realities of our own extinction driven by the unsustainability of our sociopolitical present.
-Climate breakdown and the global pandemic of COVID-19 have made the deep instability of modern life ever more apparent, with both of these processes resulting from modern society’s estrangement from the land.
-Conversely, as our ancestors’ lifeways were inherently more ‘sustainable’ than ours, establishing a reconnective relationship with them may serve us well as a creative process for re-establishing the communal relationships that once existed between people and the living world.
+In Western colonial (white) culture, ‘nature’ is seen to be out there beyond society, away from humans, as something to be managed and controlled for resources, development, or conservation.
+Confronting the basis within and around us that materialises separability: that we are somehow separate from ‘nature’, or the land, is a critical task at this historical juncture for us as a species as we face the growing material realities of our own extinction driven by the violence and unsustainability of our sociopolitical present.
+Climate breakdown and the global pandemic of COVID-19 have made the deep instability of modern life ever more apparent, with both of these processes emerging from modern society’s estrangement from and domination over the land.
+Our ancestors’ lifeways were inherently more ‘sustainable’ than ours, and attempting to reconnect with them may provide a compass and guide we need for re-existence in and as the land.
 This is not to seek a return to an imagined past, but to imagine the beyond.
-We seek to build from ancestral wisdoms and fuse them with contemporary liberatory knowledges in order to shape a society based on values such as: reciprocity, respect, solidarity, and listening.
-Thus one of our aims is to explore what and how we can learn from the Land herself as a wise and ancient being that our ancestors were intimately attuned to, and that has lived through many cataclysms before.
-What can it teach us in this time of interlocking crises, and how can our ancestral lifeways illuminate pathways to deeper corporeal understandings of the cosmos than what we currently live in modern society?
+Thus, we wish to explore what and how we can learn from the land itself as a wise and ancient being that our ancestors were intimately attuned to, and that has lived through many cataclysms before.